Skip to main content

 ALLOW storage:logs:read WHERE storage:log.source STARTSWITH "/var/log" AND storage:host.name IN ("host1", "host2");

-If there are multiple statements for the same table, they're implicitly joined by OR.
+If there are many statements for the same table, they're implicitly joined by OR.
 The following set of conditional table permissions grant access to those records in the events table that have an event type of PROCESS_RESTART OR an event kind of DAVIS_EVENT.

 ALLOW storage:events:read WHERE storage:event.type = "PROCESS_RESTART";